Willyb15/Data-Science-Python/Week2/day3-beyond_numerics/strings_lsts_lecture.md

 #### Working with Individual Elements in Lists

-Working with individual elements in a list works the same way as working with them in strings.
+Working with individual elements in a list works the same way as working with characters in strings.

 ```python
 In [1]: my_lst = [1, 2, 'hello', 'goodbye']